jaythad13/Mathematikezettelkasten/Topology --- math-147/notes/Limit points and closed sets.md

 Similarly, $X \setminus (A \setminus U) = U \cup (X \setminus A)$ is the union of two open sets and thus, is open.
 Now, by our previous propositions, $A \setminus U$ must be closed.

-By using [[Mathematical Analysis I --- math-131/notes/Open and closed sets#_theorem _ De Morgan's law|De Morgan's law]], we can also get the [[Mathematical Analysis I --- math-131/notes/Open and closed sets#_corollary _ finite unions and (potentially infinite) intersections of closed sets are closed|same result about unions and intersections of closed sets]] as in metric spaces.
+By using [[Analysis --- math-131/notes/Open and closed sets#_theorem _ De Morgan's law|De Morgan's law]], we can also get the [[Analysis --- math-131/notes/Open and closed sets#_corollary _ finite unions and (potentially infinite) intersections of closed sets are closed|same result about unions and intersections of closed sets]] as in metric spaces.
 In fact, this is an alternate definition of a topological space.

 ##### _theorem:_ finite unions and arbitrary intersections of closed sets are closed